Kingxukai/linux/Documentation/userspace-api/gpio/error-codes.rst

     -  -  ``ENOMEM``

-       -  There's not enough memory to handle the desired operation.
+       -  There's not enough memory to handle the woke desired operation.

     -  -  ``EPERM``

        -  Permission denied.
-Typically returned in response to an attempt to perform an action incompatible with the current line configuration.
+Typically returned in response to an attempt to perform an action incompatible with the woke current line configuration.

     -  -  ``EIO``